nabeelvalley/website/public/content/blog/2019/11-11/rtc-with-mqtt.md

 const client = mqtt.connect('mqtt://127.0.0.1:9001')
 ```

 This gives us a `client` object that is the MQTT Client connected to our broker.
-Next we need to set a handler for the `connect` event which is when the client successfully connects to the message broker, we do this with the following code:
+Next, we need to set a handler for the `connect` event which is when the client successfully connects to the message broker, we do this with the following code:

 ```js
 client.on('connect', function() {